apollographql/rover/ARCHITECTURE.md

 ---

-Each of Rover's "nouns" has their own module in `src/command`.
-The noun we are trying to add a verb command to is `graph`.
-If you open `src/command/graph/mod.rs`, you can see an example of how each of the `graph` commands are laid out.
+Each of Rover's "nouns" has its own module in `src/command`.
+The noun we'll be adding a verb command to is `graph`.
+If you open `src/command/graph/mod.rs`, you can see an example of how each of the `graph` commands is laid out.

-Each one has their own file, and is included with a `mod command;` statement at the top of the file.
+Each command has its own file, which is included with a `mod command;` statement.
 The entry for `rover graph publish` and its help text are laid out in `mod.rs` in a struct with the `StructOpt` trait automatically derived.
 (You can read more about StructOpt [here](https://docs.rs/structopt/latest/structopt/)).

 The actual logic for `rover graph publish` lives in `src/command/graph/publish.rs`

-Before we can add the command to Rover's API, allowing us to run it, we need to define the command and its possible arguments, along with providing a simple `run` function.
-We can do this under the `src/command` directory.
+Before we can add a command to Rover's API, allowing us to run it, we need to:

+* Define the command and its possible arguments
+* Providing a basic `run` function.

+We can do these in the `src/command` directory.

 Subcommands each have their own files or directories under `src/command`.
 Files directly in `src/command` are flat commands with no subcommands, like `rover info` in `src/command/info.rs`.
 Commands with subcommands include files for each of their subcommands, like `rover graph publish` in `src/command/graph/publish.rs`.
 Here, each argument is laid out in the `Publish` struct, and a `run` method is added to the struct.